Good news – it’s super easy to get from Osh to Khujand (or vice versa) using the Batken/Isfara border crossing!

 Money & SIM Card in Khujand

 If you need to get some somoni from an ATM in Khujand, I recommend using the “Kazkom” ATM.
-I accepts both Mastercard and VISA networks.
+It accepts both Mastercard and VISA networks.

-In my experience, WiFi in Tajikistan is ridiculously slow, especially compared with neighboring Kyrgyzstan.
+In my experience, WiFi in Tajikistan is ridiculously slow, especially compared with neighbouring Kyrgyzstan.
 I’d recommend picking up a SIM card while in Khujand.

 Get TCell or Megafon (or both).
-Megafon is a bit more expensive (around 100 somoni for 3 GB, unlimited social media), but it does have LTE in Dushanbe (TCell is only 3G in my experience).
+Megafon is a bit more expensive (around 100 somoni for 3 GB, unlimited social media), but it does have LTE in Dushanbe (TCell is limited to 3G in my experience).

 It’s quite easy to get the SIM at any of the TCell or Megafon shops in Khujand, just be sure to bring your passport.